DefenTheNation/STEAMLINUX/README.md

-This repo allows users to check their Steam library Linux compatibility
+This repo gives the user magic powers!
+WIZARDS UNITE!

 It uses JSON calls to Steam's public API.
 To use the public API to gather a user's library information, you must register your domain with Steam to receive a key